 What Do The Critics Say?

 According to one of the most reputable USA car news agencies, they rated the FJ 8.3/10 overall.
 This was from 74 pieces of data collected and analyzed, ranging between reliability, total ownership costs, and published reviews of the FJ Cruiser since it was released in 07.

 They recommend going for an earlier model with some factory standard upgrades and mention price should be your main criteria when shopping for a used FJ Cruiser.

 How reliable is the FJ Cruiser?
-Well, the 2014 model earned itself a whopping 5/5 for and was rated as one of the most reliable mid-size SUV’s money can buy, according to J.D.
+Well, the 2014 model earned itself a whopping 5/5 and was rated as one of the most reliable mid-size SUV money can buy, according to J.D.
 Power and Associates.